 Translator: Nabeel Sharoon

-Nabeel Sharoon in Pakistan is translating my book The Life of Jesus into 5 languages: Hindi & Urdu are done.
+Nabeel Sharoon in Pakistan is translating my book The Life of Jesus into 5 languages: Indian Punjabi & Hindi & Urdu are done.
 He works on his phone, then takes it to an internet shop for layout!
-I’m paying him for each book, but I hope to raise funds to help him get a laptop.
-That’s beyond me, but if you’d like to help you can email me – firstname.lastname@example.org.
+I hope to raise funds to help him get a laptop.
+That’s beyond me, but if you’d like to help please message me.
 Blessings, Geoff

 Translations are completed in Hindi and Urdu.
 They are being made also in Sindhi, Pakistani Punjabi, & Indian Punjabi.